What is a Holistic view? - An MSK Therapy perspective.

 - Head carriage may then also sit further forward/anteriorly.

 Pregnancy has noticeable effects on the three-dimensional and symmetrical nature of the human body.
 Equally, if one carries a heavy bag on one shoulder, there is a tendency to see changes to symmetry.
 The body is forced to adapt to the shift in the centre of gravity caused by the bag and the most apparent changes affect the hips and shoulders.
 If the bag strap is over the right shoulder, then a large number of muscles will be contracting to hold the weight.
 Equally, as the burden is on the upper right-hand side, muscles in the lower back on the left will contract to counter the load.
 Hence, it is relatively easy to notice changes in symmetry from the side-to-side or front to back.
 Usually, the right shoulder will be superior (higher) than the left and the left hip or side of the pelvis will also be superior (higher or hiked).
 Our brain likes to see a horizontal horizon and so tries to keep the eyes level and will adapt the body accordingly to achieve this.
-The body is extremely good at adapting and learning (see adaption article), which in many cases can lead to the adoption of dysfunctional movement patterns.
+The body is extremely good at adapting and learning (see related article on tissue adaption), which in many cases can lead to the adoption of dysfunctional movement patterns.
 However, everything is connected, and the apparent adaptions can easily mask all of the more subtle changes, which may take some time to become apparent.

 The general symmetrical nature of the human body was discussed earlier, along with the three-dimensional nature of it.
 Unlike the obvious changes in the tensegrity model shape when an external force is applied, the human body is not hollow and contains lots of other structures.
 That said changes in symmetry can easily be noticeable in the human body, as per the pregnancy example or changes can be far more subtle.
 Logically, changes to tensile and compressive forces can affect the shape of structures within the body too and not just the exterior appearance.
 If one looks at the human body from a Biotensegrity perspective, then compressive and tensile forces can affect almost anything within the body.
 Tensile changes due to adaptions and or traumas could have a functional impact on organs, nerves, venous blood supply, arterial blood supply, lymphatics, hormones and virtually anything within the body.
 Arteries, veins, and lymphatics are similar to “rubber pipes”, and sandwiched between “layers” of muscle and fascia.
 Excessive tensile forces can undoubtedly impact the normal function of such vessels by in effect “squashing the pipe(s)” and altering the flow.
 The same can be said for nerves, though these are more like “electrical wires” and these too can be impacted by excessive forces.
 Many orthopaedic tests and neurological tests are designed to apply compressive or tensional forces to specific tissues or structures to aid with diagnosis.